 - You need to have a work contract in place before the start of work.
 (We’ll talk more about the specifics of the contract below.)

 [Read: How to find a job in Croatia]

 - It is much easier to get companies to hire you since they do not have to pay for your benefits.
 They simply pay your invoices as they would any other vendor.

 - It is your responsibility to pay your taxes, pension, and healthcare contributions.

 - You must formally open a company.
 For certain trades, you must have a special certification.

 If you do decide to open a company, the most affordable and flexible option for freelancers with no employees is to open a trade business, called an “obrt”.
 [Read: How to open and close an obrt in Croatia]

 The benefits of opening an obrt include:

-- You can put the obrt on pause, which is commonly used for seasonal businesses, during which you aren’t obligated to pay taxes, pension or healthcare contributions.
+- You can put some kinds of obrt on pause, which is commonly used for seasonal businesses, during which you aren’t obligated to pay taxes, pension, or healthcare contributions.

 - You do not need to pay yourself a set salary.
 Your profit is your income.